Coldcard/firmware/releases/Next-ChangeLog.md

 - Bugfix: Fix yikes displaying BIP-85 WIF when both NFC and VDisk are OFF
 - Bugfix: Fix inability to export change addresses when both NFC and Vdisk id OFF
+- Bugfix: In BIP-39 words menu, show space character rather than Nokia-style placeholder which could be confused for an underscore.

 # Q Specific Changes